 Fay’s memoir, AUTO DA FAY, was released in 2002 by HarperCollins, who also published her latest non-fiction work WHAT MAKES WOMEN HAPPY in 2006.
 Quercus published THE STEPMOTHER’S DIARY in 2008.
 Her novel CHALCOT CRESCENT was published in 2009 by Corvus, followed by KEHUA! in 2010.
 Head of Zeus published HABITS OF THE HOUSE, the first book of her Love & Inheritance trilogy, in 2012, followed by LONG LIVE THE KING and THE NEW COUNTESS in 2013.

 Fay is a Professor at Bath Spa University, where she teaches creative writing.
-She appears frequently on TV and radio, and is currently working on her latest novel.
+She appears frequently on TV and radio.

 PRIZES AND AWARDS

 1979 Booker Prize for Fiction (shortlist) Praxis